superagent-ai/superagent/sdk/python/README.md

 # Superagent Python SDK

-Python client for calling the Superagent Guard and Redact endpoints.
+Python client for calling the Superagent Guard, Redact, and Verify endpoints.

 ## Installation